aliceebaird/The_Deutsch_TTS_dataset/readme.md

 **S3:** *Die Manpowerdiskussion wird gecancelt, du kannst das File vom Server downloaden.*

-Many of the voices have been provided by Dr. Felix Burkhardt's from his '[German Text-to-Speech](http://ttssamples.syntheticspeech.de/)' Library.

 Additional Human voices were captured with the full consent of the provider.

 The data set has been balanced as follows.